-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.When Darkness Falls by Kathleen Harryman

 Series: Darkness #1

 Format: ARC, eBook

 Are serial killers mad or evil?Follow the amazing journey of Tracy Bennett, an average, middle of the road woman working in a make-up counter in a York department store.But Tracy is not who she wants you to believe...."I was unable to put it down as the character is so driven, ghoulishly fascinating and wickedly humorous.""Kathleen Harryman's portrayal of a mind warped horribly out of shape is a compelling plunge into the abyss."Kathleen Harryman's When Darkness Falls is a gripping account of a psychopathic killer.
 Written from the killer's perspective, the story's intent is perfectly compelling and holds the reader enthralled.Make assumptions, draw your own conclusions and then find your theories debunked as the story unfolds.When Darkness Falls is a book that you will not be able to put down until the last page is turned.
 A testament to the human fascination with the criminal mind.Get your copy!

 This post contains affiliate links.
 If you make a purchase through my links, I will receive a small commission or free services from the sale at no additional cost to you.

 Trigger Warnings: Sexual Abuse, Sexual Abuse of a Child, Gore, Murder, Forced Suicide, Mental Health Related Illness/Diagnosis.

 When I picked up When Darkness Falls by Kathleen Harryman through NetGalley, I wasn’t expecting that the book had already come out in 2017 and had a sequel.
 While I haven’t yet read the sequel, I am going to give my thoughts on the first book.